Sleeping out under the stars – the night skies are so incredible you won’t want to shut your eyes!

 For who: The gorilla safari is catered to adults as the trek into the mountains can be difficult.

 The draw: Whilst South Africa is renowned for great wildlife viewing, what makes this country unique is the abundance of non-safari related experiences just waiting to be uncovered.
-Whether it’s driving along the Garden Route and visiting vineyards, hiking up Table Mountain and enjoying the view over Cape Town or visiting Robben Island, the sheer variety is overwhelming.
+Whether it’s driving along the Garden Route and visiting vineyards, or visiting Robben Island, the sheer variety is overwhelming.

-Don’t miss: Cape Town and the Garden Route are foodie heaven, so don’t forget to indulge.
+Don’t miss: The Garden Route is foodie heaven, so don’t forget to indulge.
 Head to the southernmost part of the African continent at the Cape of Good Hope, seemingly perched at the end of the world.

 For who: The beauty of travelling to South Africa is it will be loved by everyone – from couples to families to the more and less adventurous souls.